hyosung11/Launch-School/Courses/journal.md

 16:11 I turned off the machines upstairs, but left the one downstairs running.
 Getting closer to being ready for the interview assessment.

 18:35 My stomach is full of Tori Ramen and I am back at my work station working on problems.

+## 20220122 토요일

+10:05 Working on a problem from yesterday and I can't get it to work.
+Why?

+16:23 I want to update my commits.